-The MRP bearing was born from Polygon’s continuous improvement efforts.
+The MRP composite bearing was born from Polygon’s continuous improvement efforts.
 Original targets for the bearing were lower cost and lower performance.
 The actual result was a decrease in cost due to thorough analysis and value stream mapping of the manufacturing process and virtually identical performance compared to our legacy product.
-The MRP bearing has become the standard product offered for bearing customers and has supplanted the legacy product.
+The MRP bearing has become the standard product offered for bearing customers and has replaced the legacy Fiber Series product.

 PolyLube MRP bearings are designed to minimize wear; however, the bearing wear is affected by the general operating conditions, such as speed, sliding distance and load.
 With intermittent rotation or oscillation, radial wear should be negligible over thousands of hours.
 Hard chrome plating gives excellent wear performance and protects the shaft from corrosion.
 Softer coatings such as cadmium or zinc may exhibit different wear characteristics but are perfectly suitable for use against the MRP surface.

 |Temperature Range (Standard Formulation)*||±325°F||-198 to 163°C|